eugenetaan/FB-Messenger-Script-/readme.md

 #### Additional Good to Know ####
-Theres many hidden functions in the CSV_processing file including get status which will return a more detailed progress report.
-Read the code to find out more
+Functions in the CSV_processing file including get status which will return a more detailed progress report.

 There are also functions to dynamically change a placeholder value in variables promotion text.
-Read code to find out more

 There might be error occuring when duplicates are being sent due to the first index in the list somehow registering as a different number.
 Running the code again usually solves the issue.
 Else change the csv file directly.

-Compress images before sending to reduce time duration
+Compressing images before sending to reduce broadcasting time duration

 Sending too many of the same link will cause message to not be sent and all prev messages to be revoked.

-Any additional upgrades is welcome and you can push to your own github repo :).
-(idea for you to input all merchants and text at once and the script will go down the list)

 ## Requirements ##